 These grants are intended to foster stronger collegial and professional connections between faculty and students in support of Illinois State’s core value of providing individualized attention.
 Funding is intended to provide reimbursement for expenses associated with refreshments at informal social gatherings involving instructors and graduate and/or undergraduate students.
 This grant supports non-course specific social events, and so does not fund events for a specific course.
 Grants are for up to $200 per fiscal year.

-Peruse this list of other internal grant opportunities from the Scholarship of Teaching and Learning, Research and Sponsored Programs, and the Focus Initiative.
+Peruse this list of other internal grant opportunities from the Scholarship of Teaching and Learning, and Research and Sponsored Programs.